 Limited Liability Company: An LLC is a formal association which combines the advantage of a corporation’s limited liability and the flexibility and single taxation of a general partnership.
 An LLC has members rather than shareholders.

 With the exception of the LLC, the business entities listed above cannot be used for nonprofit organizations.
 Even the use of an LLC is extremely rare; all nonprofit LLC members must be recognized 501(c)(3) organizations, not people or other entity types.
 The most popular business entity for nonprofits is the nonprofit corporation.
 This type of corporation is different from a typical for-profit corporation or S-Corporation.
 Those have shareholders (owners).
 A nonprofit corporation has no owners whatsoever, only stakeholders.
 A stakeholder is not an owner, but rather someone who has a stake in the successful operation of the organization.
 Stakeholders could be members of the nonprofit, or even beneficiaries of the nonprofit’s activities.
 One thing stakeholders have in common: they have no legal ability to profit personally…hence, nonprofit.
 A nonprofit corporation is formed to carry out a public purpose, whether that be religious, educational, charitable, scientific or whatever.
-It is prohibited from acting in a manner that results in private inurement (profit) to individuals.
+It is prohibited from acting in a manner that results in private inurement (profit) to individuals (for more information about inurement, please refer to our post about “Avoiding Conflicts of Interest).

 How can that be?
 Someone has to own it, right?
 No, not really.
 The nonprofit organization is not “owned” by the person or persons that started it.
 It is a public organization that belongs to the public at-large.
 The parties responsible to operate the organization for the stakeholders are the members of the board of directors.